vishalchovatiya/CPP_Templates/C++ casting.md

 ### Brief
 - Here we are going to learn about the type-casting.
 Although I am not an expert but this what I have learned so far from various sources.
 So this article is basically a collection of connected dots while I was introducing C++ to myself.
 - In C++, there are 5 different types of casts: C-style casts, static casts, const casts, dynamic casts, and reinterpret casts.
-- As always we will start with `why we need it?`
+- As usual, we will start with `why we need it?`
 ### why we need it?
-There are two basic types of type conversion: implicit type conversion : where the compiler automatically transforms one fundamental data type into another, hence also called automatic type conversion. explicit type conversions, where the developer uses a casting operator to direct the conversion.
+There are two basic types of type conversion:
+  1. Implicit conversion : where the compiler automatically transforms one fundamental data type into another, hence also called automatic type conversion.
+  2. Explicit conversions, where the developer uses a casting operator to direct the conversion.
 All types of casting falls under explicit type conversions.